 You will need:

-- The pipe cleaner provided in the kit
+- A pipe cleaner

 - A pair of scissors

-- Stapler (and/or Scotch tape)
+- Stapler and/or Scotch tape

-ADDITIONAL TEACHING RESOURCE
+HANDS-ON TEACHING RESOURCE

 Pascha fabric learning set